Skip to content

 Based on this new research we are currently conducting tests to verify our raw, freeze-dried chicken is free of this particular bacteria.
 We believe it is and will keep you posted.

-In the meantime I encourage you not to be frightened by what is a very rare disease and to continue to feed your dog Frontier Food for superior nutrition and all the associated health benefits.
+In the meantime, I encourage you not to be frightened by what is a very rare disease and to continue to feed your dog Frontier Food for superior nutrition and all the associated health benefits.

 Wonderfully healthy food and a healthy, low chemical lifestyle will reduce the risk of immune system over reaction, which is at the heart of this disease.